 Budgeting software takes historical data in a company’s systems.
 It extrapolates that data based on changes and assumptions added in workflow tools which allow the coordination of budgets across divisions and departments.

-Financial software enables people to bring all company data together into one source of information and complete all these tasks in one software system.
+Financial software enables CFOs to bring all company data together into one source of information and complete all these tasks in one software system.
 The software makes reviewing financial performance easier and improves interdepartmental communication, so businesspeople are better equipped to meet their business goals and track key performance indicators.